gencebay/NetCoreSmallLoadRepro/README.md

 to the WebClient.

 Its working when user interact with browser page submit simultaneously very well!
-When increase the number of concurrent request to 50 within total 200 request with command line tool [Hey](https://github.com/rakyll/hey) then both are hanging and not respond.
+When increase the number of concurrent request to 50 within total 200 request with command line tool [Hey](https://github.com/rakyll/hey):

-###Test Environment:
-IIS 10,
+## Consequences

+### IIS 10 - On **Different** Application Pool *No Managed
+	Average 50 out of 200 requests are as response HTTP 500

+### IIS 10 - On **Same** Application Pool *No Managed
+	 Both are hanging and not respond for a long time then tool (hey) result says 200 post request error timeout

+### Test Environments:
 	Windows 10 Pro Version 1607
-i7 2.40GHz 4 Cores, 240 GB SSD Hard Disc, 32GB RAM
+	i7 2.40GHz 4 Cores
+	240 GB SSD Hard Disc
+	32GB RAM

 ![Image](https://github.com/gencebay/NetCoreSmallLoadRepro/blob/master/ReproNetCore.gif)